luciaskudlik/SweetDreams/README.md

 ## Minimum Viable Product

-* Homepage: includes all the links to navigate around the page aswell as a simple welcome text to describe the functionality of the page.
+- Homepage: includes all the links to navigate around the page aswell as a simple welcome text to describe the functionality of the page.

-*	Recipe Page: includes 60 different desserts with title, picture, instructions and maybe ingredients
+- Recipe Page: includes 60 different desserts with title, picture, instructions and maybe ingredients

-*	FAQ: Frequently Asked Questions and Information about the used API
+- FAQ: Frequently Asked Questions and Information about the used API

-*	Sign-up: Sign-up page
+- Sign-up: Sign-up page

-*	Log In: Log-in page
+- Log In: Log-in page

 ## Backlog

 - DIY-page: Create your own recipe
-- Access ingredients form API and add to recipe
+- Access ingredients from API and add to recipe
+- Hide answers in FAQ and make them appear when questions is clicked.

 ## Wireframes